Flight Delay Compensation: Your Rights When Flying to and from Armenia

 The airline is obligated to inform you of these rights at the gate or check-in desk.
 In practice, this does not always happen.

-AirHelp is one of the largest flight compensation services operating in Europe.
-The model is no-win, no-fee: AirHelp takes a percentage of the compensation (typically around 25–35% depending on the case) only if the claim succeeds.
-If they do not win, you pay nothing.
+FlightRights operates on a no-win, no-fee basis: they take a percentage of the compensation (typically 25–35% depending on the case) only if the claim succeeds.
+If they do not win, you pay nothing — the same cost as going direct to the airline.

 The process involves submitting your flight details and disruption information online.
-AirHelp handles communication with the airline, any legal correspondence, and — where necessary — escalation to national enforcement bodies or court proceedings.
-Their success rate is high for clear-cut cases (verifiable delays or cancellations not caused by extraordinary circumstances).
-Cases involving disputed extraordinary circumstances take longer and have lower success rates.
+FlightRights handles communication with the airline, any legal correspondence, and — where necessary — escalation to national enforcement bodies or court proceedings.
+Success rates are high for clear-cut cases (verifiable delays or cancellations not caused by extraordinary circumstances).
+Cases involving disputed extraordinary circumstances take longer.

-The important point is that the three-year window for claims means you can check old flights retrospectively.
-If you had a delay on a previous trip through an EU airport, it is worth running the details through either service to see if a claim is viable.
+The three-year window for claims means you can check old flights retrospectively.
+If you had a delay on a previous trip through an EU airport, it is worth running the details through FlightRights to see if a claim is viable.

 Time Limits